General search techniques without common knowledge for imperfect-information games, and application to superhuman Fog of War chess: Observations about FoW chess

 \subsection{King vs King}

-To make some of the above discussions about mixing, volatility, and equilibrium play more concrete, we include here a partial analysis of the king-vs-king endgame, assuming the starting positon of the kings is common knowledge.
+To make some of the above discussions about mixing, volatility, and equilibrium play more concrete, we include here a partial analysis of the king-vs-king endgame, assuming the starting position of the kings is common knowledge.
 While this endgame is an immediate draw in the rules of regular chess (because a lone king cannot checkmate), FoW chess allows such endgames to play out, and not all such endgames are immediately drawn; in fact, the analysis turns out rather intricate already.
 In the below discussion, $0$ is a draw, $+1$ is a certain win for White, and $-1$ is a certain win for Black.

-\begin{claim} Suppose that there are two legal moves for the black king that are 1) guaranteed to be safe (\textit{i.e.}, do not put our king next to the opponent's king), and 2) adjacent to each other.
+\begin{claim} Suppose that there are two legal moves for the black king that are 1) guaranteed to be safe (\textit{i.e.}, guaranteed to not immediately lose), and 2) adjacent to each other (orthogonally or diagonally).
 Then Black secures at least a draw. \end{claim} \begin{proof} Black randomly moves to one of them on their first move, and shuffles between them forever thereafter.
 The white king cannot approach without being captured half of the time. \end{proof}

 Thus, it remains only to discuss the case where one king is on the edge of the board.
 Assume, without loss of generality, that this is the black king, and that it is on the 8th rank.

 \begin{claim} If the white king prevents the black king from immediately moving off the back rank (\eg, \chessmoves{a6} and \chessmoves{a8}), the equilibrium value is {\em strictly} positive, regardless of which side is to move. \end{claim}